 Now Live: Easier Online License Applications and Renewals!

-LicensE is also available for some license renewals.
-The list of license renewals available via LicensE is in the chart on the LicensE Customer Information page.
+• Find a list of license renewals available via LicensE in the chart on the LicensE Customer Information page.

-We are introducing a new LicensE Application Status Lookup tool.
-This tool will make it easier for employers to track the application status of current and future employees, and it will help academic advisors support students during the license application process.
-To access the Application Status Lookup tool, individuals will need an applicant's 10-digit PAR number.
+Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
+To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
-For more information, see our press release.
+Find more information in our news release about this tool.

 License Information

 The State of Wisconsin Medical Examining Board is pleased to offer the new online application process for medical and osteopathic physicians called the Uniform Application for Physician State Licensure (UA).
 The UA will benefit physicians by reducing redundancy in filling out multiple applications when applying for licensure in multiple states.
 Physicians will be able to apply to multiple states by filling out the UA once, then directing it to additional states.
 Once completed, the UA can be imported to your state of Wisconsin license application, leaving only the state-specific instructions and addendums of the application to be completed.
-Visit the
+Visit the Federation of State Medical Boards website for further information.

 In order to prescribe controlled substances, a Physician must obtain a DEA number.
-Please contact the
+Please contact the DEA for further information on obtaining a DEA number.

 Pre-Credential Education Information